aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

 ### Let's play! 🎮